inside webu’s hut

 soon gone

 On the way to Webu’s hut I notice several pairs of children’s jandels discarded at the monastery gate.
-They are playing with spinning tops in the school yard next door.
-One sits in the area in front of the classroom and uses a piece of brick to hammer a bent finger-length rusted nail into a nut that will serve as his top.
+They play with spinning tops in the school yard.
+One sits in the area in front of the classroom and uses a piece of brick to hammer a finger-length rusted nail into a nut that will serve as his top.
 A string is wound round the nail and top and pulled until the top is released.
-Soon it flips spinning onto its nail end and, as it threatens to tumble, it is regathered by the novice looping his thread round the nail again and flipping the top up to a catchable height.
-Then start again.
-The children switch between being participants and an impressed, avid audience.
+It soon flips over, spinning on the nail end.
+When it starts to slow and wobble, it is regathered by looping the thread round the nail again and flipping the top up to a catchable height.
+Then the process repeats.
+The children switch between being participants and overjoyed audience.

 in sadness, I sit,